renpy/renpy/sphinx/source/screen_python.rst

 =========

-When creating a bar, vbar, or hotbar, a BarValue object can be supplied as the `value` argument.
+When creating a bar, vbar, or hotbar, a BarValue object can be supplied as the `value` property.
 Methods on the BarValue object are called to get the adjustment and styles.